chikinn/hanabi/README.md

     Score: 28

 ## How to write your own AI player
-`CheatingIdiot` is the only player I've made so far.
+`CheatingIdiot` is the only one I've made so far.
 Use it as a guide.
+Additionally, Ben Zax has contributed a `MostBasic` player.

 Just make a player class with a `play` method whose only argument is a `Round` instance.  (`Round` stores all of the game information for a single round.)